adsbynimbus/nimbus-unity/README.md

 The latest NimbusUnity.unitypackage can be downloaded from the [Releases](https://github.com/timehop/nimbus-unity/releases) page

-## Nimbus Sample App
+## Minimum Requirements

-Tested against Unity 2018.4
+- Unity 2018.4